-Not all pads are created equal, some are crafted by designers whose bread and butter is protective moto gp and motocross apparel.
-Alpinestars produces some of the best protective gear for recreational and professional motorcyclists, and that heritage is evident in the fit, finish, and attention to detail of their protective gear.
-Of course, nothing is without its quirks.
+Their manufacturer, Alpinestars, produces some of the best protective gear for recreational and professional motorcyclists, and that heritage is evident in the fit, finish, and attention to detail of all of their protective gear.

-The Alpinestar Knee Protectors are heavily vented for breath-ability.
-Their slim profile allows them to be worn unobtrusively under jeans (or “pajamas” if you prefer.)
-The pads are pre-curved and are intended to rest comfortably when in an aggressive riding stance.
-At first, due to the curving, the pads feel slightly uncomfortable when walking or during light peddling (say from the top of the lift to the trail head), but they’re incredibly comfortable once you start downhill.
+The Alpinestar Knee Protectors are heavily vented for breath-ability and their slim profile allows them to be worn unobtrusively under jeans (or racing “pajamas” if you prefer.)
+They come pre-curved and are intended to rest comfortably when in an aggressive riding stance.
+At first, this is slightly uncomfortable until they break in, but everything functions well once you get started downhill.

-The pads are strapped into place by snapping the red buckle, and then adjusting the straps for fit.
-The “seatbelt buckle” allows the pads to be put on without the need to remove your shoes, and makes them easy to remove between runs.
+The pads are strapped into place by snapping the red buckles, and then adjusting the straps for fit.
+This “seatbelt buckle” design allows the pads to be put on without the need to remove your shoes, and makes them easy to remove between runs.
 The downside is the clasps can be difficult to remove when your hands begin to tire from doing continuous runs.

 The knee strap uses a dual velcro system which allows you to adjust the inner strap, snap the buckle, and pull back the outer velcro strap to dial in fit.
-This system offers an extreme range of adjustability.
+This system offers great adjustability.

 The downside is that the knee strap is sort of bulky.
-Peddling while wearing the Moab Knee Protectors reminds me of that one year I played catcher for the softball team and had to wear knee savers.
-You can feel the bulk of the strap interfere with your peddling when wearing them under (or over) jeans.
+Peddling while wearing the Moab Knee Protectors reminds me of playing catcher for the softball team and having to wear knee savers.
+You can really feel the bulk of the strap when peddling with pants.

-When coupled with shorts, the bulk of the knee strap almost disappears, but the velcro sometimes got caught on my shorts.
+When coupled with shorts, the bulk of the knee strap mostly disappears, but the velcro sometimes got caught on my shorts.

 The Knee Protectors, like most hard shell armor, doesn’t provide full coverage.
-The entire back of your legs are left unprotected, which is great on hot days, but earned me some unintentional pedal bite during a low speed dismount (i.e. fall) in a steep technical section.
+The entire back of the leg is left unprotected, which is great on hot days, but earned me pedal bite during a low speed crash.

-A hard plastic shell surrounded by dual density foam, which extends upwards towards the thigh, protects the knee.
-This design offers minimal protection against top tub strikes due to minimal side padding.
+A hard plastic shell surrounded by dual density foam protects the knee against direct impacts, but offers minimal protection against top tub strikes due to the lack of side padding.